Malacothrix incana

 Malacothrix incana is an uncommon species of flowering plant in the family Asteraceae known by the common name dunedelion.
+This species is a mounding shrub with wooly leaves.
 It is endemic to California, where it grows only in sand dunes on the beaches of the Channel Islands and isolated spots along the mainland coastline in San Luis Obispo and Santa Barbara Counties.
-The type specimen was collected in San Diego, but the plant no longer occurs there.
+Malacothrix incana was first collected in San Diego, far south of its present range, but the plant is now extirpated from there.

 Description

 This is a perennial herb forming a leafy mound up to about 70 centimeters in maximum height.
 It may be hairless to densely hairy.
 The leaves are smooth-edged or have dull lobes.
 Leaves at the base of the stem are similar to those distal.
 The inflorescence is an array of flower heads lined with hairless phyllaries.
 The ray florets are one or two centimeters long and yellow in color.

 Taxonomy

-The type specimen was collected in San Diego, probably on the dunes of the Silver Strand on Coronado Island, but the plant is no longer present in San Diego County.
-The plant was first described as Malacomeris incanus by Thomas Nuttall in 1841, and later as the current name by John Torrey and Asa Gray in 1843.
+In 1841, Thomas Nuttall collected the type specimen in San Diego, probably on the dunes of the Silver Strand on Coronado Island.
+The same year, Nuttall described the species as Malacomeris incanus.
+In 1843, John Torrey and Asa Gray gave the species its current combination, Malacothrix incana.